The Shareholder Rights and Activism Review: Brazil

 ii Are there too few targets for activist campaigns?

 Currently, there is only one stock exchange in Brazil: the B3 (Brasil, Bolsa, Balcão).
-There are around 350 companies listed in the B3.3 Although that number is average among OECD countries, the general perception is that the Brazilian capital markets remain underdeveloped (representing only 32 per cent of GDP traded on the stock exchange4).
+There are 455 companies listed on the B3, with 56 initial public offerings from the beginning of 2020 until the time of writing in 2021.3 Although that number is average among OECD countries, the general perception is that the Brazilian capital markets remain underdeveloped (the total market capitalisation in 2020 represented 65 per cent per cent of GDP4).
 This is perhaps due to the high interest rates historically paid by the Brazilian government, contributing to most investors preferring fixed income government debt,5 which (on a much smaller scale) was recently amplified by the flight of essentially Brazilian businesses to foreign stock exchanges due to the adoption of shareholder models that allow multiple voting (such as XP Inc, StoneCo Ltd and Pag Seguro Digital Ltd).

 Thus, despite the relative historical scarcity of opportunities for activism, Brazil's business environment may be moving towards a phase in which the equity structure of publicly traded companies allows for greater opportunities for shareholder activism.
-Whether the law and regulations in force foster – or, conversely, discourage – activist campaigns will be examined next.
+The following Section examines whether the law and regulations in force foster – or, conversely, discourage – activist campaigns.

 Legal and regulatory framework

-Brazilian Corporate Law (Law 6,404 of 15 December 1976, as amended) (BCL) and the regulations issued by the Brazilian Securities Commission (CVM) contain legal provisions available on the activist toolkit, such as relating to the supervision right, a very broad preemptive right that applies in any situation except, practically, stock option plans and public offerings,8 and the right to withdraw from the company in certain circumstances (such as mergers, changes in the business or changes to mandatory dividends).9
+Brazilian Corporate Law (Law 6,404 of 15 December 1976, as amended) (BCL) and the regulations issued by the Brazilian Securities Commission (CVM) contain legal provisions available on the activist toolkit, such as relating to the supervision right, a very broad pre-emptive right that applies in any situation except, practically, stock option plans and public offerings,7 and the right to withdraw from the company in certain circumstances (such as mergers, changes in the business or changes to mandatory dividends).8

 These broad principles give rise to a number of specific rights:

 BCL sets forth that generally it is the board of directors that may call a shareholders' meeting.
 However, it also allows the shareholders and the fiscal council to call the shareholders' general meeting in certain cases.
-General meetings serve to dismiss and elect board and fiscal council members,10 make changes to the company's bylaws, determine guidelines for management, and initiate investigations, among other matters.
-In all such cases, shareholders must always exercise their voting rights in accordance with the company's interests and not their own (BCL, Article 115).
+General meetings serve to dismiss and elect board and fiscal council members,9 make changes to the company's by-laws, determine guidelines for management, and initiate investigations, among other matters.
+In all such cases, shareholders must always exercise their voting rights in accordance with the company's interests and not their own.10

-The fiscal council can call the shareholders general meeting (1) in case of delay of more than one month to call the annual general meeting by management, and (2) whenever the fiscal council identifies any serious or urgent reasons (Section 123 of BCL).
+The fiscal council can call the shareholders general meeting (1) in case of delay of more than one month to call the annual general meeting by management, and (2) whenever the fiscal council identifies any serious or urgent reasons.11

 Even if minority shareholders are able to call meetings to discuss issues that may affect the company, there is no guarantee they will be able to form a majority capable of approving such resolutions, especially in companies with large shareholder groups that are friendly to management.